Article reading time: 12 min

 There are two types of keywords: short-tail keywords and long-tail keywords:

-b.
-Long-tail keywords, they have more than 3 words, more specific, less search volume and competition, quality traffic, and higher conversion rate.
+- Long-tail keywords: they have more than 3 words, are more specific, less search volume and competition, quality traffic, and a higher conversion rate.

 Don’t choose a keyword that is not relevant to your content.
 Relevancy is what drives the traffic to your website.
 Always choose keywords relevant to your content even if they are high volume.